 Who can Adopt in California?

 Any adult living in California may file a petition to adopt a child who is at least ten years younger than the petitioner.
-Married couples are most likely to apply to become adoptive parents, although single and divorced individuals are not prohibited from adopting in California.
+Married couples are most likely to apply to become adoptive parents, although single and divorced people are not prohibited from adopting in California.
 The following persons generally may adopt:

 - A husband and wife or two domestic partners, jointly.